cold-sats/ln-charts/README.md

 ln-charts parses the output of bos accounting commands into various charts for your Lightning Node.
 It runs on Angular, JS, HTML, CSS, ngx-charts, Ionic Storage and Luxon.

-You must have [bos](https://github.com/alexbosworth/balanceofsatoshis) which runs on [lnd](https://github.com/lightningnetwork/lnd) to use this version. charts.
+You must have [bos](https://github.com/alexbosworth/balanceofsatoshis) which runs on [lnd](https://github.com/lightningnetwork/lnd) to use this version of ln-charts.

 You can run ln-charts locally or access at https://cold-sats.github.io/ln-charts/.